markoch/dotfiles/README.md

 :warning: **DO NOT** simply copy all the files if you do not understand what it does. :warning:

 ### Shortcuts
-The following shortcuts are defined by the [alias.cmd](alias.cmd) script.
+The following command shortcuts are defined by the [alias.cmd](alias.cmd) script.

-General shortcuts:
+General:
 <table>
     <tr><td>Command</td><td>Description</td></tr>
     <tr><td>..</td><td>Go one directory up</td></tr>